ASU-VDA-Lab/ECO-CHIP/README.md

 The above file can be extended to support any number of chiplets by adding more entries to the JSON file.

 ### Design carbon parameters
-The [designC.json](./config/example/designC.json) includes parameters such as number of design iterations, volume(indicating the number of manufactured parts), and the overall architecture power.
-Additionally, it encompasses parameters like transistors_per_gate, power_per_core that is the power consumed by compute used for design, as well as carbon_per_kWh, indicating the carbon footprint per kWh from the source.
-These parameters are used in calculating the design carbon footprint.
+The [designC.json](./config/example/designC.json) includes parameters such as the number of design iterations, volume (indicating the number of manufactured parts), and the overall architecture power.
+Additionally, it encompasses parameters like transistors_per_gate, power_per_core which is the power consumed by the compute resources used for design, as well as carbon_per_kWh, indicating the carbon footprint per kWh from the source.
+The transistor per gate is used to calculate the number of logic gates in the design which is further used to evaluate design effort.

 ### Technology node list

-The [node_list.txt!](./config/node_list.txt) file specifies the possible combination of nodes each chiplet can be implemented in.
+The [node_list.txt](./config/node_list.txt) file specifies the possible combination of nodes each chiplet can be implemented in.
 The current node_list.txt file contains [7,10,14] and ECO-CHIP generates the CFP for  all feasible combinations for 7nm, 10nm and 14nm, for all the chiplets specified in design.json.
 ECO-CHIP currently supports the following nodes 7nm, 10nm, 14nm, 22nm, and 28nm.

 ### Operational carbon parameters
 In [operationalC.json](./config/example/operationalC.json) the lifetime value parameter is provided in hours as its unit of measurement.
 The current example file demonstrates a lifetime of 2 years (2*365*24 = 17520)

 ### Pacakge carbon parameters
-The [packageC.json](./config/example/packageC.json) contains all the package related parameters.
-Interposer node defines the technology node for the interposer used, RDLLayer defines the number of RDL layers, TSV pitch (pitch per mm) and TSV size (per mm) used for 3D packaging architecure, EMIB bridge range value is defined with emib_pitch parameter and the numBEOL for number of BEOL layers.
+The [packageC.json](./config/example/packageC.json) contains all the package-related parameters.
+The Interposer node defines the technology node for the interposer used, RDLLayer defines the number of RDL layers, TSV pitch (pitch per mm) and TSV size (per mm) used for 3D packaging architecture, EMIB bridge range value is defined with emib_pitch parameter and the numBEOL for number of BEOL layers.

 ### Technology/scaling parameters

-The [tech params directory!](./tech_params/.) holds the scaling factors along with other additional parameters such as CPA, defect density, area scaling, and dynamic_power scaling values  needed for computing CFP for a given chiplet type.
+The [tech params directory](./tech_params/.) holds the scaling factors along with other additional parameters such as CPA, defect density, area scaling, and dynamic_power scaling values  needed for computing CFP for a given chiplet type.
 Analog, logic, and memory exhibit varying scaling rates [[1]][AMD-scaling] [[2]][Intel-Scaling].
 Incorporating the transistor density scaling trends from [[3]][TSMC-scaling] [[4]][SRAM-scaling] allows us to address distinct scaling factors for different design types.
-By factoring in scaling trends in analog, memory and logic, ECO-CHIP computes CFP.
+By factoring in scaling trends in analog, memory, and logic, ECO-CHIP computes CFP.

 ## Running ECO-CHIP